hybridgroup/gobot/platforms/beaglebone/README.md

 http://beagleboard.org/getting-started

-### Running as Non-Root user
+### Configure hardware settings

-In order to run as a non-root user, you will need to add a udev rule to your BeagleBone.
+In order to enable the various hardware devices on your BeagleBone or PocketBeagle, you need to configure a special file named `/boot/uEnv.txt`.

+This file controls all of the different hardware options used at startup time, so you can enable or disable features based on your specific needs.
+You only need to do this once, and then the settings will apply each time you start up your BeagleBone.

 First connect to the BeagleBone using ssh: